[Edited: 23 December 2020]

 Keep your pet’s pearly white clean and shiny

 When the weather is right, don’t stay indoors with your pet!
 Go outside and enjoy the fresh air, the green grass, and all the wonders of the great outdoors.
 Your pet will surely love being bombarded with different sights, sounds, tastes, and scents of the surroundings.
 There are so many things to enjoy and activities to engage in.
 From walks around the neighbourhood to treks along mountain trails to playing with other dogs at the dog park to swimming at the lake to jogging with your pet.
-Create a twist on your walks by taking a different route or explore a new dog walk.
+Create a twist on your walks by taking a different route or explore a new dog walk, with Trixie collars and harnesses.
 There is an endless list of fun activities that both you and your pet will surely look forward to.
 Outdoor excursions are also great bonding times with your pet.

 Keep your pet’s weight within healthy limits